static-frame/static-frame/doc/source/articles/upgrade.rst

 <int64> <<U4> <float64>

 Being explicit leads to lots of constructors.
 To help you find what you are looking for, StaticFrame containers expose an ``interface`` attribute that provides the entire public interface of the calling class or instance as a ``Frame``.
-We can filter this table to constructors by using a ``loc`` selection.
+We can filter this table to show only constructors by using a ``loc`` selection.

 >>> sf.Frame.interface.loc[sf.Frame.interface['group'] == 'Constructor']
 <Frame: Frame>